-Mr. Speaker, Sir, as we recognise, we are no longer the new Government.
+- 11. And, as we recognise, we are no longer the new Government.
 We have not met every expectation.
 We face criticism and dissent.
-It is clear that there are high expectations to deliver, even on a new Constitution that truly reflects the will of the people, not the dictatorial governance ideologies of a few.

-As we would expect, challenges are multiplying - sometimes for reasons our country is too small to control.
-Global insecurity and conflict impact our cost of living, our supply chains, and even the safety of our peacekeeping soldiers and Fiji citizens who live and work overseas.
-While we cannot control many of these issues, it is our job to respond to them, often at significant cost to the Government.
-As always, in every Budget, we must apply our limited resources to unlimited demands.
-But also as a Government, we must try to use economic policy to influence those outside of government - investors, employers and Non-Government Organisations (NGOs), to help us achieve our social and economic goals.

-Mr. Speaker, Sir, before I go on, I want to emphasise some of the fundamentals of good economic governance that we have tried to entrench since coming we have come into Government.
+It is clear that there are high expectations on us to deliver such as a new Constitution that truly reflects the will of the people, not the dictatorial governance ideologies of a few. - 12.
+And as we would expect, the challenges are multiplying, sometimes for reasons our country is too small to control.
+Global insecurity and conflict directly impact our cost of living, our supply chains and even the safety of our peacekeeping soldiers and Fiji citizens who live and work overseas.
+And while we cannot control many of these issues, it is our job to respond to them, often at significant cost to the Government.
+As always in every Budget, we must apply our limited resources to unlimited demands.
+But also as a Government we must try to use economic policy to influence those outside of government investors, employers and non-government organisations to help us achieve our social and economic goals. - 13.
+Before I go on, I want to emphasize some of the fundamentals of good economic governance that we have tried to entrench since we came into Government. - 14.
 The first of these is a realistic approach to Government revenue.
 Government must have the money it needs to manage the public debt.
-Our Government did not create the unsustainable public debt that we inherited in 2022,but it is our job, nonetheless, to manage it.

-The increase in VAT in the 2023-2024 Budget may have been painful, but necessary.
-We imposed additional costs on the business community, with a rise in corporate tax to 25 percent, and the tourism industry has had to bear the burden of increased departure tax.
+Our Government did not create the unsustainable public debt that we inherited in 2022 - but it is our job nonetheless to manage it.
+The increase in Value Added Tax in the 2023-2024 Budget may have been painful but necessary.
+We imposed additional costs on the business community with a rise in corporate tax to 25% and the tourism industry has had to bear the burden of increased departure tax.
 These measures have helped to stabilise Government finances and begin the slow but necessary process towards sustainable public debt.
 We are not there yet.
 We still have work to do.

-Mr. Speaker, Sir, just as important to economic management are confidence-building measures for those who invest and employ in Fiji, as well as consumers and beneficiaries.
-We have tried in the last two and a half years to normalise the idea that Government economic policy is not a secret.
-We have been open about our plans and policies, we do not hide them.
-Our aim is to ensure that economic and fiscal policies which are transparent and predictable - not secrets to be kept until the last minute while we discuss last minute measures with business cronies.
-We have already told investors and employers that the Budget will contain no big surprises.
-We want them to be confident, that they can invest and increase their activities in an atmosphere of business certainty.

-Mr. Speaker, Sir, for workers, consumers and beneficiaries, we have worked hard to ensure that they are protected from rising costs.
-Against the economic advice of the Fiscal Review Committee, we exempted 22 basic consumer items from VAT, including prescription medicines.
+- 15. However, just as important to economic management are confidence-building measures for those who invest and employ in Fiji, as well as consumers and beneficiaries.
+We have tried to normalise the idea that Government economic policy is not a secret.
+We have been open about our plans and policies.
+We do not hide them.
+Our aim is to ensure that we have economic and fiscal policies which are transparent and predictable, not secrets to be kept back until the last minute while we discuss last-minute measures with business cronies.
+We have already told investors and employers that the Budget will contain "no surprises".
+We want them to be confident that they can invest and increase their activities in an atmosphere of business certainty. - 16.
+For workers, consumers and beneficiaries, we have worked hard to ensure that they are protected from rising costs.
+Against the economic advice from the Fiscal Review Committee, we exempted 22 basic consumer items from VAT, including prescription medicines.
 We increased the minimum wage and increased social welfare payments.
-We introduced the back-to-school support to ensure that our children were well-prepared for the new school year, as they embark on their most critical challenge - to get the best possible education.
+We introduced the back to school support to ensure that our children were well-prepared for the new school year as they embark on their most critical challenge - to get the best possible education.